cyberark/ByteCodeLLM/README.md

   --output OUTPUT       Output path
   --type {exe,pyc,folder,py_bytecode}
                         Type of the input
-  --llm LLM             Name or path to the LLM file by default goes to one of the pretrained LLM's included --llm-args LLM_ARGS   Arguments to pass to the LLM
+  --llm LLM             Name or path to the LLM file by default goes to one of the pretrained LLM's included  - default will download Gemma 2 9B
+  --llm-args LLM_ARGS   Arguments to pass to the LLM
 ```